<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 What Are Some ERP Systems?

 An enterprise resource planning (ERP) system is an integrated software platform that encompasses all aspects of a business in one place.
-ERP system software is a useful tool for all companies, regardless of its size.
+ERP software is a useful tool for all companies, regardless of their size.
 It integrates all aspects of a business from accounting and human resources to logistics and customer service.

 What Is an ERP System?

 ERP systems provide transparency in the business by tracking projects and processes, and acting as a central hub for workflows and data.
 It encourages better management of operations and gives insight into the performance of a company.
-This, in turn, can lead to better decision-making to improve, expand or grow the business.
+This, in turn, can lead to better decision-making to improve, expand, or grow the business.

-An ERP system can run on local systems, cloud-based software—or both.
+An ERP system can run on local systems, cloud-based software, or both.
 Users may choose to integrate stand-alone products to form a unique ERP system or choose specific modules from a list of options (instead of employing the whole suite) to match their needs.

 Do I Need an ERP System?